 Bibles I Recommend

 When choosing a Bible (whether for an adult or a child), it is important to consider what version the Bible is.
-Remember, the Bible was written in various languages (Greek, Hebrew, Aramaic) and then translated into English.
+Remember, the Bible was written in various languages (Greek, Hebrew, and Aramaic) and then translated into English.
 So, translators may translate words and phrases differently, hence the different versions.
 Below are some translations that I recommend for children:

 • English Standard Version: This is the Bible version that I use.